systematic-magic/aop/editorials.rst

 	:sample:`Lastname INIT, et al.` (where INIT is initials of the author, no more than 4 letters)

-	Note that "et al" is required only if referenced article has more than 1 author.
+	| Note that "et al" is required only if referenced article has more than 1 author.
 If article was written by single author, then "et al" is not required.

 	.. image:: /_static/editor_references.png
    		:alt: References
    		:scale: 60%

+   	| Please note that last names can be compound, can have prepositions, suffixes, prefixes or be mononyms.
+For example:
+	|
+	| Compound last names: :sample:`Garcia-Closas, Gomez Jimenez`
+	| Last name related prepositions: :sample:`Van den Brandt, van der Ent`
+	| Suffixes: :sample:`Williams 3rd, Rowland Jr`
+	| Prefixes: :sample:`McCann, O'Kelly`
+	| Mononym: :sample:`Govindjee`

+	- Check that initials have no more than 4 letters and have **no** hyphens (-) or spaces in-between.

+	- Check that mononym (names which have no initials) is “true” mononym, rather being Lastname with missed initials.
+Check PubMed site, if in doubt.

 8.1.
 Check citation data: